learn-co-curriculum/cssi-3.2-js-on-the-web/Readme.md

 Try selecting other html elements on the page and updating their text!
 What happens?

-The selector syntax - $() - and the .text() method actually aren't part of the javascript baked into the browser.
-They actually come from the **jQuery library** - a big, commonly used set of useful javascript functions.
-In order to use this syntax on our pages, we'll need to link up to a javascript library.
+The selector syntax - $() - and the .text() method actually aren't part of the JavaScript baked into the browser.
+They actually come from the **jQuery library** - a big, commonly used set of useful JavaScript functions.
+In order to use this syntax on our pages, we'll need to link up to a JavaScript library.